ChunHsienTseng/Fleet_Management_Transportation_Analysis/README.md

 **Close Range Income Opportunity**

- - Insight: Identifying that close-range trips provide income opportunities for both drivers and buddies.
+ - Insight - Identifying that close-range trips provide income opportunities for both drivers and buddies.
- - Actionable Implication: Focus on maximizing close-range trips to capitalize on income opportunities.
+ - Actionable Implication - Focus on maximizing close-range trips to capitalize on income opportunities.

 **Cost Comparison for Different Ranges**